daq-tools/vasuki/README.rst

 Vasuki generates different kinds of random unique identifiers, tokens, and words.
 It can be used as a library and as an HTTP service, aiming to provide effortless identifier generation for your applications.

-**********
-Disclaimer
-**********

-The algorithms and procedures curated here generate different kinds of random and pseudo-random identifiers, tokens, names or passwords.

-While some of the generated tokens max out on the randomness and uniqueness aspects like UUIDs, others compromise on the time vs. space domain but focus more on human memorability and empathize with their common sense and humor.

-Saying that, you should know what about their properties and features when using those identifiers in different contexts.
-YMMV.

 *******